chri3i/Ruvaak-Readme/README.md

 - [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872) This mod spawns some creepy and some pretty powerful enemies alongside --or instead of-- vanilla enemies to spice up the gameplay a bit.
 Don't shy away from fleeing if some enemies are a bit too much.
 The mod does more than just spawning enemies, as well.
 You'll see a few powers in your character's magic menu after starting the game.
 One of them is trap crafting.
 Explore it as you might need it later on.
 - [Seamless Combat Camera](https://www.nexusmods.com/skyrimspecialedition/mods/53856) This mod is responsible for the automatic change to 3rd person whenever you draw a weapon. **Ruvaak is designed for 3rd person combat as I never play in 1st person and I didn't test anything in 1st person**.
 If that is off-putting to you, I need to say, sadly this list probably isn't for you. *The mod can be deactivated but note that 1st person combat is as vanilla as it gets*.
 To help you aiming in 3rd person, I have included 2 mods.
 [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) for the arrow prediction and [TDM](https://www.nexusmods.com/skyrimspecialedition/mods/51614) for locking onto enemies.
 - For player homes please refer to [the list of player homes](https://github.com/chri3i/Ruvaak-Readme/blob/main/Ruvaak%20Player%20Homes.md)
-- Some noteworthy mods without going into more detail [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423), [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155), [The Sinister Seven](https://www.nexusmods.com/skyrimspecialedition/mods/19178), [The Shadow of Meresis](https://www.nexusmods.com/skyrimspecialedition/mods/38167), [Blackreack Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435) and [End Times of Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/61087)
+- Some noteworthy mods without going into more detail [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423), [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155), [The Sinister Seven](https://www.nexusmods.com/skyrimspecialedition/mods/19178), [The Shadow of Meresis](https://www.nexusmods.com/skyrimspecialedition/mods/38167) and [Blackreack Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435)
 - The full list of mods in Ruvaak can be viewed [here](https://loadorderlibrary.com/lists/ruvaak-1)

 This work is licensed under a